yakushinang/FiniteStateMachine/README.md

 });

  ```
+ #### FSM hook params

+ state: string value of initial machine state.

- The getTransitions function gets a ```setState``` method for updating the current state value and returns transitions object.
+ transitions: function that gets a ```setState``` function for updating the current state value and returns transitions object.

+ #### FSM hook returns

+ currentState: value of active state.

+ dispatch: function that gets an action name from the transitions object.